Scheduling imports

 You can run imports on a schedule.

-This is most useful when using a import file URL, e.g. update products to the latest stock levels.
+This is most useful when using an import file URL, e.g. update products to the latest stock levels.

 However, it can also be useful to repeat uploaded file imports, e.g. to update product prices to have different prices for the weekend compared to weekdays.

-Scheduling imports is most useful when importing from a URL as you can then import the latest data on a regular basis, e.g product inventory.
+Scheduling imports is most useful when importing from a URL as you can then import the latest data regularly, e.g product inventory.

-When importing from a URL, you can optionally use placeholder to refer to dynamic parts of the URL, e.g. day, month, year.
+When importing from a URL, you can optionally use placeholders to refer to dynamic parts of the URL, e.g. day, month, year.

 The following placeholders are supported in import filenames: